minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 MacOS X Catalina
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Currently, macOS Catalina does not support 32-bit applications at this time, so you will need to use the NG version of the launcher https://github.com/ChristopherHX/osx-packaging-scripts/releases/tag/ng.dmg which is not fully supported and may be behind on certain updates

-Alternatively, you can:

-- Downgrade to Mojave

-- Find a suitable Linux Distro (anything Ubuntu-based will be the easiest)
+Should be solved by :ref:`updating the launcher <updating_the_launcher>`

-macOS X Mojave - :code:`This browser or app may not be secure.
+Google prevents login :code:`This browser or app may not be secure.
 Try using a different browser`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Try using [@ChristopherHX's fork](https://github.com/ChristopherHX/mcpelauncher-manifest/releases) which uses a different workaround for 1.13+ support than the standard launcher.
-For support, contact @ChristopherHX on the [Discord chat room](https://discord.gg/TaUNBXr).
+Should be solved by :ref:`updating the launcher <updating_the_launcher>`

+Google has anounced to make it even harder for us starting with 4 January 2021, please refer to this issue https://github.com/minecraft-linux/mcpelauncher-manifest/issues/140

 File picking doesn't work or crashes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~